 Refers to overacting or exaggerated acting; stands for Over the Top.

-The seating located in the lowest part of the theatre.
+The seating closest to the stage, located in the lowest part of the theatre.

 A sunken area in front of the stage where musicians perform.